johnathanhuutri/CTFWriteup/online/cloudfoxable/its_another_secret/README.md

 }
 ```

 Wow!
 We got 1 new policy.
 Let's check what resource this policy interact with.
-First we need to get version id of this policy:
+First we need to get version id of this policy with **`iam get-policy`**:

 ```
 $ aws --profile cloudfoxable iam get-policy --policy-arn arn:aws:iam::211125736697:policy/its-another-secret-policy